GilHamashpil/sqe-hw3/Provengo/README.md

 provengo run --show-sessions --max-windows prestaShop
 ```
 6. We repeated steps 4-5 until we were satisfied with the result.
 7. We recorded a video of the running tests and added it to the report.
 Since more than one browser session was opened, we recorded the entire screen.
-The link for the video is [prestaShop-addItemForSale.wmv](prestaShop\prestaShop-addItemForSale.wmv) and [prestaShop-addItemToWishlist.wmv](prestaShop\prestaShop-addItemToWishlist.wmv).
+The link for the video is [prestaShop-addItemForSale.zip](prestaShop\prestaShop-addItemForSale.zip) and [prestaShop-addItemToWishlist.zip](prestaShop\prestaShop-addItemToWishlist.zip)).
 8. We copied the generated graph of the model to a file named [prastaShop-addItemToSale.pdf](prestaShop\prastaShop-addItemToSale.pdf) and  [prestaShop-addItemToWishlist.pdf](prestaShop\prestaShop-addItemToWishlist.pdf)inside this directory (the link should work).

 ### Story files